 How did we all get here?
 At this point maybe asking “Why?” is a better question.
-With Magento 2 having been released almost five years ago, we’ve crossing the threshold were Magento 1 is no longer a viable option.
+With Magento 2 having been released almost five years ago, we’ve crossed the threshold where Magento 1 is no longer a viable option.
 But, it’s not just core Magento that’s out of life… It’s the version of php on which Magento 1 was built, the payment methods are in dire straits of hitting PCI compliance issues, and all third-party extensions are (or soon to be) out of support.

 Three Primary Buckets of Why